openstack/openstack-ansible/doc/source/draft-operations-guide/maintenance-tasks/network-maintain.rst

 to connect the veth pair from the physical host to the container.
 Inside the container, the ``container_interface`` setting defines the name at which the physical network will be made available.
-Make sure that both settings are uniquely defined across ther provider networks and that the network interface is correctly configured inside your operating system.
+Make sure that both settings are uniquely defined across their provider networks and that the network interface is correctly configured inside your operating system.
 ``group_binds`` define where this network need to attached to, to either